kylewm/redwind/README.md

 database and polling periodically for new jobs, or (recommended) in a Redis queue.

-To start the work queue, run `./qworker.py` from the commandline.
-If using uWSGI, add the line `attach-daemon=qworker.py` to the ini file to have the process managed automatically by uWSGI.
+Run `./qworker.py` to start the work queue processor from the commandline.
+If you're using uWSGI, you can add the line `attach-daemon=qworker.py` to the ini file to have the process managed automatically by uWSGI.
+To enable redis-backed work queue, uncomment `REDIS_URL` and `REDIS_QUEUE_KEY` in config.py, then run `./qworker.py` as usual.
+Jobs will be triggered almost immediately, instead of waiting up to 10 seconds for polling the DB.

-Note: this will probably be replaced by the more robust and memory-efficient [Redis Queue](http://python-rq.org/) library in the future.
+Note: this all will probably be replaced by the more robust and memory-efficient [RQ](http://python-rq.org/) library in the future.
 At that point, redis will become a hard requirement.
 Please let me know if this will present problems for you!

+# Contributing

+Come join us in the #indiewebcamp IRC channel on Freenode (I'm kylewm) if you have any questions, comments, concerns, or of course file an issue or pull request here.
+I'd love to hear from you.

+Code style follows typical pep8 guidelines.

 # Etymology